sfepy/sfepy/doc/developer_guide.rst

   namely that the commit message is better to be written in the present tense:
   "fix bug" and not "fixed bug".

+.. _how_to_regenerate_documentation:

 How to Regenerate Documentation
 -------------------------------

 The following steps summarize how to regenerate this documentation.

 #.
 Install `sphinx <http://sphinx.pocoo.org>`_ and `numpydoc
    <http://pypi.python.org/pypi/numpydoc/0.3.1>`_.
-Do not forget to set the path
+Do not forget to set the
-   to numpydoc in site_cfg.py if it is not installed in a standard location for Python packages on your platform.
+   path to numpydoc in site_cfg.py if it is not installed in a standard location for Python packages on your platform.
+A recent :math:`\mbox{\LaTeX}` distribution is required, too, for example `TeX Live
+   <http://www.tug.org/texlive/>`_.
+Depending on your OS/platform, it can be in
+   form of one or several packages.

 #.
 Edit the rst files in `doc/` directory using your favorite text editor - the
    ReST format is really simple, so nothing fancy is needed.
 Follow the